Job Assistance / Stay Connected Program

 The Film Connection’s Stay Connected Program starts with the following steps, to be completed every two weeks, designed to help you make the most of your newly-acquired skills and potential:

-- Submit applications to all five locations!
+- Now it’s time to apply to all five locations!

 Most importantly, as you make this transition from student to pro, our Student Services department is here for you each step of the way.
 Need career counseling?
 Need help with your resume or cover letter?
 A friendly voice to encourage you?
 We are always a phone call or email away.